 Each panel looked at the test questions in order of difficulty (as determined by the live test performance of pupils).
-They decided whether, in their professional opinion, two-thirds of the pupils working just at the expected standards would get each question correct.
+They decided whether, in their professional opinion, two-thirds of the pupils working just at the expected standard would get each question correct.

 This is a necessarily technical process – making judgements about performance on each question and the likelihood of a pupil working at the expected standard getting it right.